Broccoli Nine Star Perennial is delicious but looks almost too beautiful to eat!

 The most vulnerable things that really need to be looked after outside now are the sappy new shoots of potato plants - they can't stand even the slightest whiff of frost or they'll turn to black mush, so they must be covered with fleece if frost threatens.
-They are too big now to earth up, as I get them going early.
-Some of the early varieties already have flower buds this year as they've been so delayed, but I don't worry about that, as long as they're watered and fed if necessary they'll be fine.
-I planted out about 2/3rd of my pot-raised potatoes only last week due to the late cold season.
-Last year - 2017 - I had already planted them out 3 weeks ago.
-Some are still sitting in pots outside on the polythene covering their designated raised bed.
-That's where they sit for a couple of weeks to 'harden-off' and acclimatise to outside after being started in the polytunnel - and I covered them at night with cloches and fleece for protection.
-They'll be ready after the tunnel potatoes are finished which were started off in pots in January.
+Some of the early varieties already have flower buds at this time of year if planting from pots has been delayed - but I don't worry about that, as long as they're watered and fed if necessary they'll grow on and be fine.
+They'll be ready after the tunnel potatoes are finished which I usually start off in pots in January.
 I start all of my potatoes off in pots these days, in order to both get far earlier crops and to avoid blight and spraying - even with organic sprays such as copper.
 I am astonished about how inflexible some people are - they are amazed that I would go to such trouble for potatoes - which have always been planted a certain way!
-Yet they would think absolutely nothing of starting off half-hardy plants or bulbs that way!
+Yet they would think absolutely nothing of starting off half-hardy plants like bedding plants or bulbs that way!
 And you can't even eat those!!
-We live in a particularly blight-prone area here - with farmers often not bothering to lift blighted crops - just ploughing them back into the ground, which means that we can often get blight very early.
+We live in a particularly blight-prone area here - with farmers often not bothering to lift blighted crops, just ploughing them back into the ground if the price is too low and they're not worth selling - which means that we can often get blight very early.

 Potato Mayan Gold flowers are pretty enough for any herbaceous border!